turnerian2004/ng-qwixx/README.md

 # Project Introduction

 The purpose of this repo is to get a better understanding of Angular.

+# Important Terms

+** ng serve ** : run the project locally
+** ng generate component component-name ** : build a new component

 # NgQwixx